expo/expo/docs/pages/bare/updating-your-app.md

 | --- | --- | --- | --- | --- |
 | `EXUpdatesURL` | `updateUrl` | `expo.modules.updates.EXPO_UPDATE_URL` | (none) | ✅ |

 The URL to the remote server where the app should check for updates.
+A request to this URL should return a valid manifest object for the latest available update that tells expo-updates how to fetch the JS bundle and other assets that comprise an update.
+(Example: for apps published with `expo publish`, this URL would be `https://exp.host/@username/slug`.)

 | iOS plist/dictionary key | Android Map key | Android meta-data name | Default | Required? |
 | --- | --- | --- | --- | --- |